moneymayx/Solana_Hackathon/README.md

 - **Simplified Architecture**: Fewer moving parts, reduced attack surface
 - **Transparent Process**: All transactions recorded on-chain for full transparency

-## 🎮 How the Challenge Works
+## 🎮 How It Works

-1. **Connect Wallet**: Link your Solana wallet to participate in research
+1. **Connect Your Wallet**: Link your Solana wallet (Phantom, Solflare, etc.)
-2. **Age Verification**: Confirm you're 18+ and consent to research participation
+2. **Verify You're 18+**: Quick age check to keep things legal
-3. **Choose Entry Method**:
+3. **Choose Your Entry**:
-   - Pay with USDC from your wallet
+   - Drop some USDC from your wallet
-   - Verify Solana Seeker Genesis NFT ownership for free questions
+   - Hold a Solana Seeker Genesis NFT?
+Free questions for you!
-   - Use a referral code for additional free questions
+   - Got a referral code?
+Even more free attempts
-4. **Start Research**: Begin interacting with the AI agent through the chat interface
+4. **Start Chatting**: Talk to the AI however you want
-5. **Apply Techniques**: Use various approaches to attempt to persuade the AI
+5. **Get Creative**: Persuasion, social engineering, roleplay—try whatever you think will work
-6. **Earn Rewards**: Successful jailbreaks automatically trigger fund transfers from smart contract
+6. **Win Big**: Break the AI's defenses and watch the USDC flow straight to your wallet
-7. **Contribute to Research**: Your interactions help advance AI security knowledge
+7. **Progress the Singularity*: Every attempt contributes to AI safety research

 ## 🛡️ Security & Research Features